 The role of the NTT.
 Multiplication in R_q based on the number-theoretic transform (NTT) has multiple advantages: it is extremely fast, does not require additional memory (like, for example, Karatsuba or Toom multiplication) and can be done in very little code space.
 Consequently, it has become common practice to choose parameters of lattice-based crypto to support this very fast multiplication algorithm.
 Some schemes go further and make the NTT part of the definition of the scheme.
-A prominent example is again NEWHOPE, which samples the public value $\bf a$ in NTT domain and also sends messages in NTT domain to save 2 NTTs.
-NEWHOPE was not the first scheme to do this; for earlier examples see [53, 69, 73].
+A prominent example is again NEWHOPE, which samples the public value a in NTT domain and also sends public keys and ciphertexts in NTT domain to save 2 NTTs.
+NEWHOPE was not the first scheme to do this; for earlier examples see [69, 89, 95].

-In Kyber we also decided to make the NTT part of the definition of the scheme, but only in the sampling of \mathbf{A} .
-A consequence of this decision is that the NTT appears in the specification of Kyber.CPAPKE.
-Note that multiplications by \mathbf{A} have to use the NTT, simply because $\hat{\mathbf{A}}$ is sampled in NTT domain1.
+In KYBER we also decided to make the NTT part of the definition of the scheme, but only in the sampling of A and the public key, not for the format of the ciphertext.
+A consequence of this decision is that the NTT appears in the specification of KYBER.CPAPKE.
+Note that multiplications by A have to use the NTT, simply because $\hat{\mathbf{A}}$ is sampled in NTT domain1.
+Similarly, multiplications by the public-key $\hat{\mathbf{t}}$ have to use the NTT, because the public key is transmitted in NTT domain.
 As a consequence, implementations will also want to use the NTT for all other multiplications, so we make those invocations of NTT and NTT-1 also explicit in Alg.
 4, Alg.
 5, and Alg.
 6. Note that also the secret key sk is stored in NTT domain.

-We could have chosen to not make the NTT part of the definition of Kyber, which would have increased simplicity of the description.
-The cost for this increased simplicity would have been k^2 additional NTT operations in both key generation and encapsulation, which would result in a significant slowdown.
-We could have also chosen to send messages in NTT domain like NewHope does.
-However, this would prevent us from compressing public-key and ciphertext via the $\mathsf{Compress}q$ function and thus result in larger ciphertexts and public keys.
+We could have chosen to not make the NTT part of the definition of KYBER, which would have increased simplicity of the description.
+The cost for this increased simplicity would have been k^2 additional NTT operations in both key generation and encapsulation, which would result in a noticeable slowdown.
+We could also have chosen to not encode the public key in NTT domain; however this would also have required additional NTTs.
+Finally, we could have chosen to also send the ciphertext in NTT domain; however, this would be incompatible with ciphertext compression via the $\mathsf{Compress}q$ function.